-Career Counseling for Career Decisions & Career Change
+Career Counseling for Initial Career Decisions & Career Change

 Career counseling is ideal for young people who need to make a career decision.
 It is also ideal for a person of any age thinking about a career change.
 In my practice, I provide career counseling to clients in their teens, 20s, 30s, 40s, and 50s.
 I assist students heading off to college who are not sure what to major in, young adults emerging from college without a career direction, clients of all ages who want to make a career change, and clients reentering the workforce.